SRES-703-119

 What it does

 This resolution expresses the Senate's support for designating the week of May 3–9, 2026, as "National Small Business Week."
-It is a commemorative resolution only — it does not create law, appropriate funds, establish programs, or impose any requirements on any person, business, or agency.
+It honors small business owners and their employees, recognizes their resilience, and applauds their contributions to local communities.
+It does not create law, appropriate funds, or impose any requirements on any person or entity.

 Who benefits